-Date of gnature Title Outline Mar 31 Omnibus Report on Significant Assessment of major causes of trade deficits, unequal 1 Trade Deficits burdens imposed by trading partners and impacts on the economy of the United of States.
-Mar 31 Establishing Enhanced Development of a plan to enforce antidumping and 1 Collection and Enforcement of countervailing duties as well as combat violations of the ~ Antidumping and Countervailing US trade and customes laws. der Duties and Violations of Trade ő and Customs Laws Executive Orders Apr 18 Buy American and Hire Assessing the extent of enforcement of the Buy cut American American Law and impact of trade agreements, and to Exe review the immigration system including the H1-B visa program.
-Apr 29 Addressing Trade Agreement Identifying violations or abuses of WTO and any US 1 Violations and Abuses trade agreement and investment agreement.
-Apr 29 Establishment of Office of Establishment of office with the mission to advise the Trade and Manufacturing Policy President on policies to decrease the trade deficit and strengthen the United States manufacturing bases. la Jan 23 Withdrawal of the United States Permanent withdrawal of the US from TPP, and pursuit 1 anc from the TPP of bilateral trade negotiations. nor Jan 24 Construction of American Development of a plan to use materials and equipment 1 Mer Pipelines produced in the US for all new pipelines within US al borders.
-Presidential Memoranda Apr 20 Steel Imports and Threats to Investigating the effects on national security of steel side National Security imports based on the Trade Expansion Act of 1962.
-Pre Apr 27 Aluminum Imports and Threats Investigating the effects on national security of aluminum 1 ··· to National Security imports based on the Trade Expansion Act of 1962. en the two instruments above, as a matter or historical practice, it - seer seems that presidents are more apt to utilize executive orders on matters that may benefit from public awareness.
+Date of signature Title Outline Executive Orders Mar 31 Omnibus Report on Significant Trade Deficits Assessment of major causes of trade deficits, unequa burdens imposed by trading partners and impacts or the economy of the United of States.
+Mar 31 Establishing Enhanced Collection and Enforcement of Antidumping and Countervailing Duties and Violations of Trade and Customs Laws Development of a plan to enforce antidumping and countervailing duties as well as combat violations of the US trade and customs laws.
+Apr 18 Buy American and Hire American Assessing the extent of enforcement of the BuyAmericar Law and impact of trade agreements, and to review the immigration system including the H1-B visa program.
+Apr 29 Addressing Trade Agreement Violations and Abuses Identifying violations or abuses of WTO and any US trade agreement and investment agreement.
+Apr 29 Establishment of Office of Trade and Manufacturing- Policy Establishment of office with the mission to advise the President on policies to decrease the trade deficit and strengthen the United States manufacturing bases. nda Jan 23 Withdrawal of the United States from the TPP Permanent withdrawal of the US from TPP, and pursuit of bilateral trade negotiations.
+Memora Jan 24 Construction of American Pipelines Development of a plan to use materials and equipment produced in the US for all new pipelines within US borders.
+Presidential Memoranda Apr 20 Steel Imports and Threats to National Security Investigating the effects on national security of steel imports based on the Trade Expansion Act of 1962.
+Apr 27 Aluminum Imports and Threats to National Security Investigating the effects on national security of aluminum imports based on the Trade Expansion Act of 1962.